kineticengines/semantic_owl_api/README.md

 Why implement in Rust?

-1 - A great number of semantic tools are implemented in Java hence limit those of us who are strongly inclined in Languages like
+1 - A great number of semantic tools are implemented in Java hence limiting those of us who are strongly inclined towards languages like
 Rust

 2 - Need for a super performant tool which is not limited by the JVM memory constraints